Beczheng/flask_5_tailwind/README.md

 - Under the nagivation bar, go to security + networking.
 Then, click `front door and CDN`.
 Under service type, click the `Azure CDN` option.
 Next, create a profile name and endpoint name.
 Lastly, change the query string caching behavior to `ignore query string` and click `create`.
 - Go back to the home page and click on your new storage account.
 Then, click `upload`.
 Upload a video that is less than 60 seconds and select an existing container.
 Lastly, click `upload`.
 - Go back to the home page and click on your new storage account.
 Under the navigation bar, click `containers`.
 Then, click on your new container.
 Lastly, copy the URL link.
 - Go back to the home page and go to Front Door and CDN profle.
 Then, click on the hostname.
 Next, click on the endpoint hostname.
-Lastly, combine the hostname with the URL link (only combine everything after .net) from the container.
+Lastly, combine the hostname with the URL link (only use everything after .net) from the container.
+Keep this new link for your flask app.

 ### Flask App With Tailwind CSS
 - For more information about my flask application, click [here.](https://github.com/Beczheng/flask_5_tailwind/tree/main/templates)